 Set on the Franco-German border, and at various times a part of both countries, Strasbourg has more claim than most to be the symbolic heart of modern Europe.

-Culturally, Strasbourg boasts an Opera House, National Theatre and a Conservatory of Music, and hosts various music and cinema festivals.
-Academically, it has one of France’s largest universities, with over 42,000 students, while environmentally it welcomes cyclists and pedestrians alike, and has an extensive public transport network.
+Culturally, Strasbourg has an Opera House, National Theatre and a Conservatory of Music, and hosts various music and cinema festivals.
+Academically, it has one of France’s largest universities, with more than 42,000 students, while environmentally it welcomes cyclists and pedestrians alike, and has an extensive public transport network.

-That network extends well beyond the urban area, and TGV high speed trains connects Strasbourg to other cities across Europe, reaffirming its pivotal role as a capital of Europe, and a guardian of human rights.
+That network extends well beyond the urban area, and TGV high-speed trains connect Strasbourg to other cities across Europe, reaffirming its pivotal role as a capital of Europe, and a guardian of human rights.